DRQSuperior/tiktok-checker/README.md

 # TikTok Username Checker :mag_right:

-A Python script to check the existence and number of followers of TikTok usernames.
+A Python script to check the existence and number of followers of a TikTok account.
 You can also generate random usernames to check.

 🔧 Installation:
 - Clone this repository